dorota-alina/savings-vaults/index.md

 Test Savings Vaults yourself.

-1. Depending on how the feature is available (dev environment, test/UAT env., pre-prod/staging env., etc), set up your local environment or acquire access to a relevant web environment.
+1. Depending on how the feature is available (dev environment, test/UAT env., pre-prod/staging env., etc), set up your local environment or acquire access to an appropriate web environment.
 To do that, use info in README files and, if needed, seek support from the SMEs.
 2. When set up, check out all possible use cases and journeys that the users might want to take.

 ### Deep dive into the subject